 If you haven’t thought of visiting yet, you should put it on your list right now!
-Keep reading to find out some interesting and quirky things about the country.
+Keep reading to learn some important things to know about Kyrgyzstan.

 Most people speak Kyrgyz, alongside Russian.
 Both languages have huge similarities.
 For example, the word for cafe in Russian is кафе and in Kyrgyz it is кафеси.
 Both languages use the Cyrillic alphabet.
 The Kyrgyz Cyrillic Alphabet has 3 unique characters not found in the 33 character Russian Cyrillic Alphabet.